BIGJRA/BIGJRA.github.io/rejuv.md

 | *Splash Plate*   | 0.3%          |
 | *Pixie Plate*    | 0.3%          |

-These items can be nice to pick up, but you’ll be able to get them all over the story so don’t stress too much right now.
+These items can be nice to pick up, but you'll be able to get them all over the story so don't stress too much right now.
 Once we can revive fossils, I will mention them all at once, but feel free to mine at your leisure.
 If you save in front of a rock and press F12, you can reset the items within.